|

 And why is this?
 Well, such persons

-have been so miserably treated in childhood, and feel so much anger and
+have been so miserably treated in childhood, and experience so much anger and

 resentment at how they were treated, that when they feel hurt and wounded